 The teaching methods include lectures, case studies, group working, tutorial study interactive and computer-based demonstrations and exercises.
-The Course will be presented on-line and/or face to face at Cranfield University.
+The Course will be presented on-line.
 The taught modules are typically delivered in 32 hours across 4 or 5 days during a one week period during the two years of study.

 The engineer apprentices will be grouped to conduct their challenging but life changing group projects.
-The group project will be conducted at the employers site or Cranfield whichever is the most appropriate with regular (every two weeks) voice/video meetings with their academic mentor as part of the assessment process.
+The group project will be conducted at the employers site with regular (every two weeks) voice/video meetings with their academic mentor as part of the assessment process.